Independence University Operator Seeks To Conceal Record of Trial It Lost

 For a range of bad behavior and poor educational quality, CEHE also has been in deep trouble with its accreditor, ACCSC.
 And CEHE faces a False Claims Act lawsuit being pursued by the U.S. Justice Department for alleged defrauding of taxpayers; a pending investigation by the U.S. Consumer Financial Protection Bureau; and actions by the board of the Colorado Division of Private Occupational Schools.

 Barney, when not squabbling with fellow Ayn Rand acolytes, is back to railing on his blog against Judge Buchanan and Libby Webster, the assistant attorney general who prosecuted the case.
 Someone even printed out Barney’s latest blog attack, put it in an envelope marked with Barney’s website address, and mailed it to the Colorado Court of Appeals, which acted like a court and filed it in the docket.
+[UPDATE: On March 3, Barney and Juhlin filed a motion with the appeals court to strike this filing from the record, informing the court that neither Barney nor any other defendant mailed the article to the court and asserting that the document “may have been filed by a third party in an attempt to prejudice the appeal.”
+The appeals court denied the motion.]

 The appeal docket now also includes a brief filed for CEHE by lawyer Sean Connelly, who formerly was a judge on the Colorado Court of Appeals, i.e., the court that is hearing this appeal.
 There’s also a brief filed for Barney and Juhlin by the law firm Gombos Leyton, long-time protectors of for-profit colleges.
 These are the kinds of expensive lawyers Carl Barney can buy with the millions and millions in taxpayer dollars we’ve sent to his schools.